Policy and Procedure Name:

 Appendix A to OAC 4123-3-36 for a list of acceptable codes.

-Claims services staff will review the claim in totality to determine
+services staff will review the claim in totality to determine what information

-what information has already been received and what additional information is
+has already been received and what additional information is necessary for

-necessary for claim processing.
-The medical claims specialist (MCS)/claims
+claim processing.
+The medical claims specialist (MCS)/claims services

-Review and confirm demographics submitted with the claim, FROI, job
+and confirm demographics submitted with the claim, FROI, job description, MCO and

-description, MCO and other notes, mechanism of injury, date of injury and compare
+other notes, mechanism of injury, date of injury and compare the medical

-the medical documentation on file to what the Medical Evidence for Diagnosis
+documentation on file to what the Medical Evidence for Diagnosis Determination

-Determination (MEDD) guidelines or other medical evidence resources (e.g.,
+(MEDD) guidelines or other medical evidence resources (e.g., WebMD) state

 i.